Skip to content

 Nothing

-• Duplicate work compounds as the team grows.
+• Duplicate work and conflicting refactors compound as the team grows.

 • No way to ask 'has any agent tried this?' before burning 10k tokens.